Members Log inClick here to join as a member

 The PwC/Property Council Retirement Census is a repository of information contributed by retirement village operators and developers.
 The information is collected by the Property Council and analysed by PwC.
 PwC and the Property Council periodically publish the results of the information analysis.
 The information collected includes such things as occupancy rates, unit sale prices, average resident ages, unit selling periods and other key information that will enable benchmarking across the industry as well as promote transparency in the sector.

 The Census has three specific purposes:

 - The Census enables retirement village operators to benchmark their performance against sector averages, which helps them to identify their strengths and weaknesses and remedy areas of underperformance;

 - The Census provides the Property Council with reliable data upon which to base policy decisions and lobbying efforts in order to increase the understanding of regulators and politicians of the scale and nature of the retirement living sector; and

 - The Census helps increase the transparency of the sector in order to promote investment in the retirement living sector.

 What information is contained in the Census?

 The Census was publicly launched in November 2014, using initial data contributed by RLC members.
 At launch, the Census covered approximately 30 per cent of the national retirement living sector.
-All operators were then invited to be part of the 2015 Census, which covered more than 50,000 retirement units.
+All operators were then invited to be part of the 2015 and 2016 Census, which covered more than 50,000 and 53,000 retirement units respectively.